ExpertSys/Discord-RPG-Bot/README.md

 # Discord-RPG-Bot
-Mini Discord RPG Bot with minimum features.
+Small Discord RPG with the aid of the Discord API.

 Command List
 --